Waterfall Hikes | A Local’s Guide

 Hikers, try and step aside when a biker is behind / in front of you.
 Some bikers on trails clip-in to their pedals, this makes it much easier for a hiker to stand to the side and let the bikers pass.
 With the lush forestry in this area, some bikers are unable to navigate anywhere but the trail making it easiest for the hiker to step to the side.

 Though bikers might be going much faster than hikers, it can be difficult for hikers to hear a biker from far away.
-Make sure to alert with “on your left” or “coming down” to let hikers know of your existence.
+Make sure to alert with “on your left” or “coming down” or simply “biker” to let hikers know of your existence.
 Out of courtesy for hikers, slow down.
-Anyone who loves to mountain bikes loves the adrenaline of going fast through the trees however, for safety reasons, when passing a hiker, it is best to slow down.
+Anyone who loves to mountain bike loves the adrenaline of going fast through the trees however, for safety reasons, when passing a hiker, it is best to slow down.

 Horses are not very common to see in Breckenridge however; the rare encounter does happen.
 Not all horses are friendly, and some can be hard to stop so do not try to go up and pet the horses unless invited to do so.